dobraczek/VirtualEmailGenerator/README.md

-Generator of random people profiles with avatar.
+Generator of random people profiles with non-existing pictures.

 Example: